processing/p5.js/contributor_docs/project_wrapups/aryan_koundal_gsoc_2023.md

 setting up the project and navigating the codebase, steadily advancing through my contributions.
 Throughout this summer, I actively participated in the p5.js open-source community, surpassing my initial expectations for my first major open-source venture and further igniting my enthusiasm.
-I want to express my heartfelt appreciation to my mentors, Dave and Tanvi, for their invaluable guidance in navigating coding challenges.
+I want to express my heartfelt appreciation to my mentors,  Dave Pagurek(@davepagurek ), Tanvi Kumar(@TanviKumar ), for their invaluable guidance in navigating coding challenges.
 Effective teamwork, collaboration, and communication proved essential in this open-source journey.
 I eagerly anticipate expanding my contributions and honing my skills.
 This summer has instilled a sense of purpose in me, and I'm profoundly grateful for the mentorship and knowledge gained.